teamtnt/playfair/README.md

 [![Coverage Status](https://img.shields.io/scrutinizer/coverage/g/thephpleague/skeleton.svg?style=flat-square)](https://scrutinizer-ci.com/g/thephpleague/skeleton/code-structure)
 [![Quality Score](https://img.shields.io/scrutinizer/g/thephpleague/skeleton.svg?style=flat-square)](https://scrutinizer-ci.com/g/thephpleague/skeleton)
 [![Total Downloads](https://img.shields.io/packagist/dt/league/skeleton.svg?style=flat-square)](https://packagist.org/packages/league/skeleton)

-**Note:** Replace `skeleton` with the correct package name in the above URLs, then delete this line.

 This is where your description should go.
 Try and limit it to a paragraph or two, and maybe throw in a mention of what PSRs you support to avoid any confusion with users and contributors.